jackbdr/Project-3/README.md

 * Cloudinary

-On the back-end, I largely worked on structuring our API and models in order to effectively integrate the back-end with our React app.
+On the back-end, I largely worked on structuring our API, models and relationships between documents in order to succinctly integrate the back-end with our React app.
 On the front-end, I mainly worked on the plants page, glossary page, add/edit a plant page.
 Also, authorisation on front-end and back-end.

-Please look here for a day to day breakdown of the project.

 ## Planning and working together